ncsa/TGI_RAILS_Documentation/docs/source/prog_env/index.rst

 Modules provide access to the compiler + MPI environment.

-The default environment includes the GCC 11.2.0 compiler + OpenMPI with support for cuda and gdrcopy. nvcc is in the cuda module and is loaded by default.
+The default environment includes the GCC compiler + OpenMPI with support for cuda and gdrcopy. nvcc is in the cuda module and is loaded by default.

-Recommended compiler flags for GNU, and Intel compilers for Sapphire Rapids processors include "-march=sapphirerapids -mtune=sapphirerapids" when using GCC and "-xsapphirerapids" with the Intel compiler.
+Recommended compiler flags for GNU and Intel compilers for Sapphire Rapids processors include "-march=sapphirerapids -mtune=sapphirerapids" when using GCC and "-xsapphirerapids" with the Intel compiler.
 Both are recommended to optimize at the -O3 or -Ofast level.